 Where: In the Darmstadt-Dieburg district of HesseContinue to 9 of 15 below.

 09 of 15

 While some people dream of living inside a fairy tale, visitors to Burg Frankenstein can briefly enter the world of a horror novel.
 This hilltop castle is allegedly the inspiration for Mary Shelley's Frankenstein(although it is hotly disputed if she ever actually visited the castle).

 The castle was built in 948 BC and inhabited by various Frankenstein.
 But by the 1600s the Frankenstein family had died out, the last of which in a mysterious manner.
 The last heir was killed in a chariot accident on his way to visit his one true love, Anne Marie.
 She is left waiting for him, only to die of a broken heart.
 She still wanders the castle looking for her lost love as he wanders elsewhere, each desperately trying to reconnect in the afterlife.

 More pertinent to Frankenstein is the next resident of the castle, Konrad Dipple von Frankenstein.
-He was a real life monster in the form of an alchemist, scientist and grave robber.
+He was a real-life monster in the form of an alchemist, scientist, and grave robber.
 He was reportedly experimenting with bodies, trying to reanimate the dead.
 Just like the story, the town’s people eventually stormed the castle but were unable to break through its barricades.
 Konrad drank one of his own concoctions and died in his laboratory, but one of his creations escaped into the woods and is said to still be roaming the woods.
-The ghost of Konrad haunts the rooms, still active in his odd experiements.
+The ghost of Konrad haunts the rooms, still active in his odd experiments.

 If you believe TV, the site has credentials.
 The SyFy TV show Ghost Hunters International filmed here and recorded "... significant paranormal activity".
 Hordes of visitors also believe.
 This is an authentic setting for the biggest and oldest Halloween festival in Germany.